AleRabo/Better-RP/README.md

 # Better RP
- This plugin make better the RolePlay
+ This exiled plugin make better the RolePlay

 # Config: